 - Leadership in Professional Nursing in Ecuador(Nursing 451) - Vickie Reiff

 - Leadership in Professional Nursing in Norway(Nursing 451) - Pam Schroeder

-Applications for J-Term 2014 UMAIE courses will be accepted beginning April 1, 2013.
-The priority application deadline is April 15, 2013.
+Below is a listing of J-Term 2014 UMAIE courses.
+Applications for these courses are no longer being accepted.
+J-Term 2015 UMAIE course information will appear here in March, 2014.
+Applications for J-Term 2015 UMAIE courses will be accepted beginning April 1, 2014.
+The priority application deadline is April 15, 2014.
 The overall application deadline for any course spots remaining after the priority application deadline has passed is October 3, 2014.
-Applications received after April 15, 2013 are processed on a rolling admission basis.
+Applications received after April 15, 2014 are processed on a rolling admission basis.